mswjs/data/README.md

 mechanic.car.owner.name // "John"
 ```

-> Note that although `mechanics` does not define an explcit relation to `owners`, you can get the owner of the car associated with a mechanic through the `car` relation.
+> Note that although `mechanics` does not define an explicit relation to `owners`, you can get the owner of the car associated with a mechanic through the `car` relation.

 ### Unique relations